MA Module 1

 Three instalments by term of

 A fee is payable by all students to Middlesex University in each of the first two years of training at Terapia.
 This fee is reviewed annually and is subject to change.
-The fee set for 2019 is £ 730.00.
+The fee set for 2021 is £ 784.00; the fee for 2022 may be higher.
 There is a £ 40 interview fee.
 Terapia reserve the right to adjust fees but will make every effort to keep increases as low as possible.

 Students who currently work with children or young people may choose to approach their employer to fund or part-fund the training, particularly if the skills acquired will directly contribute to their current job.
 Terapia will assist and support students wishing to make such applications.